-I’m a historian of early modern East and Southeast Asia, so I’m fortunate to work in some of the more expansive archives in the world.
-I spend a lot of time at the National Archives in The Hague, a city in the Netherlands.
+I’m a historian of early modern East and Southeast Asia, so I’m fortunate to work in some of the most interesting archives in the world.
+I spend a lot of time at the National Archives in The Hague, a city in the Netherlands with a long history.
 This archive stores hundreds of thousands of documents connected with the Dutch East India Company (the Verenigde Oost-Indische Compagnie, or VOC), which carved out a commercial empire in Asia in the seventeenth century.

 I’ve used archives across four continents.
-The National Archives is undoubtedly the most accessible and user-friendly.
+The National Archives is undoubtedly the most accessible and user-friendly archives I’ve ever worked in.
 You can travel there by train, registration is simple, and it’s easy to get access to original documents rather than poor microfilmed copies.
 It’s a wonderful place to work.

 But it can also be a little overwhelming.
 Within an hour after arriving, you can find yourself confronting huge piles of documents, invariably written in the dense and idiosyncratic script of VOC employees.
 That script, especially as used in earlier documents, can takes dozens of hours per source to decipher.

 The challenges involved in doing research at the National Archives are daunting, but this also makes working there exceptionally exciting, as historians frequently come across documents that no one has seen in hundreds of years.
 One of my favorite documents is just one page long.
 It’s a confession signed by Thome Corea, a ‘Japanese’ mercenary who was stationed on a remote island in Southeast Asia in 1623.